AquaDraco/UnityStationWiki/Object-Lifecycle-Best-Practices.md

 1. You should ALSO implement init logic using `IOnStageServer` / `IOnStageClient` / `IOffStageServer` so it can be safely reused and / or cloned.
 Note that objects without an ObjectBehavior (which is rare) are not pool-able.

 **To test that your component spawns / despawns properly**
 1. Use dev spawner to spawn an object contains your component.
 This will ensure it gets the PoolPrefabTracker component so it will be pooled.
-Objects which start in the scene do not have PoolPrefabTracker thus aren't pooled until they are spawned
+Objects which start in the scene do not have PoolPrefabTracker thus aren't pooled.
 1. Validate that your object initializes itself and works properly.
 In general, you mustn't rely on an object being mapped in the Scene for it to work - all objects in the game should be spawn-able (though there may be a few rare exceptions).
 1. Do something to the object in the game that would modify your component's state.
 2. Right click the object and choose the "Respawn" option.
 This will simulate putting it into the pool and taking it back out.
 3. Validate that the respawned object behaves as if it was newly-spawned and initialized, and has nothing left over from its state before it was respawned.
-4. If there is some leftover state or any errors with initialization, make sure you have properly implemented any necessary `IOnStageServer` / `IOnStageClient` / `IOffStageClient` hooks and validate the logic you have for any Unity methods such as Awake, Start, OnStartClient, OnStartServer.
+4. If there is some leftover state or any errors with initialization, make sure you have properly implemented any necessary `IOnStageServer` / `IOnStageClient` / `IOffStageServer` hooks and validate the logic you have for any Unity methods such as Awake, Start, OnStartClient, OnStartServer.
+5. Destroy your object using Dev Destroyer.
+6. Validate that the object properly destroys itself - it no longer affects the game world and there aren't any errors caused by the object being destroyed.
+If there are any problems, ensure you have implemented necessary destruction logic in `IOffStageServer` hooks in your component.

 **To test that your component clones properly, and preserves the state of the object it was cloned from:**
 1. Do something to the object in the game that would modify your component's state.